 Top the cold creme with the hot plum ragout before serving.

 Hope you like this recipe as much as I do.

 Sooo it’s already been three weeks since I made these, but I haven’t had any time to post the recipe yet.
 Hopefully you’ll forgive me.
 And if you make those perfectly crunchy AND on the inside soft cookies, I promise: you will.

-My cousin and me baked those cookies as we both share a sweet tooth (you might have noticed that this blog nearly only consists of dessert recipes…) we decided to bake two different types of cookies.
+My cousin and me both share a sweet tooth (you might have noticed that this blog nearly only consists of dessert recipes…) and so we decided to bake two different types of cookies.

 Ingredients (recipe by Denise Amann):